Customs@SG Web Application

 2. Can I declare and pay the taxes for all my overseas purchases which I am bringing back to Singapore in one declaration?

-Yes, you can declare and pay the duty and/or GST for all your overseas purchases in one declaration.
+Yes you can.
+However, you must declare and pay the duty and/or GST for all your overseas purchases in one declaration.

 3. Must I print the receipt for inspection at the checkpoint?